damianhakert/damianhakert.github.io/source/_posts/2016-03-29-using-omnibus-gitlab-to-ship-gitlab.md

 1. Make sure that any change that was created in GitLab by us or any of the contributors does not break the package

+Native packages are more suited for the slower release cycles and this clashes with the way GitLab does releases.

-We don't have enough expertise to do the native packaging.
-It is a lot of work and we would need a dedicated team only for packaging for this platform.
+We also don't have enough expertise and manpower to do the native packaging.
+It is a lot of work and we would need a dedicated team only for the packaging for this specific platform.

-There are some good news though!
+There is some good news though!
-[Native Debian packages are being built] by Pirate Praveen for the past 3-6 months and they are almost ready to be included in the Debian package repository!
+[Native Debian packages are being built] by Pirate Praveen for the past 6-8 months and they are almost ready to be included in the Debian package repository!

 This will allow all users who do not want the omnibus-gitlab package to touch their system to easily install GitLab.

+We are yet to see how much of an effort will it be to release new versions but this is something that will be announced once the packages are ready.

 #### Native Fedora Packages

-The story goes pretty much the same as the story about native Debian packages.
-There was an attempt of packaging for Fedora as a part of [Google Summer of Code project] by (now) our own team member Achilleas Pipinellis.
-However, it is a multi person job and packaging alone is a lot of work.
+The story goes pretty much the same as the story about the native Debian packages.
+There was an attempt of packaging GitLab for Fedora as a part of [Google Summer of Code project] by (now) our own team member Achilleas Pipinellis.
+However, it is a multi person job and packaging alone is a lot of work so the project was never completed.

 #### Anything else

-We have also often heard:
+We also often hear:

 "Why can't you just leave Chef, Puppet, Ansible or something else to do what they are made for?
 They can be configured to get the specific versions of dependencies and installed on the system, it is not up to GitLab to care about that!"